mse-org/mseide-msegui/readme.md

 see
 https://bugs.freepascal.org/view.php?id=32367

-# If you wish to to compile the IDE
+# If you want to compile the IDE

 1. In 'Project'-'Open' select 'sourcedirectory/apps/ide/mseide.prj'.
 2. 'Target'-'Continue'.